Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation: INFERENCE LEARNING FRAMEWORK

 To estimate pressing vectors, we use a hybrid architecture starting with a convolutional neural network (CNN) module~\cite{DBLP:journals/corr/GuWKMSSLWW15} to extract spatial features from the US images, followed by a recurrent neural network (RNN)~\cite{rumelhart1985learning, DBLP:journals/corr/abs-1808-03314} to aggregate these features and infer the pressing vectors.
-Such combination was shown to be effective in various computer-vision tasks that require temporal coherence~\cite{guo2021gps, DBLP:journals/complexity/LuLLSW20,DBLP:journals/tvt/ZouJDYCW20}.
-By combining these two modules, we create a sequence-to-sequence model, which receives a sequence of US images $\bar{s}_\ell$ as an input and outputs~$\hat{\bar{p}}_\ell$ which estimate the pressing vector~$\bar{p}_\ell$.
+Such a combination was shown to be effective in various computer-vision tasks that require temporal coherence~\cite{guo2021gps, DBLP:journals/complexity/LuLLSW20,DBLP:journals/tvt/ZouJDYCW20}.
+By combining these modules, we create a sequence-to-sequence model, which receives a sequence of US images~$\bar{s}_\ell$ as an input and outputs~$\hat{\bar{p}}_\ell$ which estimate the pressing vector~$\bar{p}_\ell$.
 We call this the multi-frame (\MF) model and denote it as~$G_\theta$ where $\theta$ is the set of model parameters that we optimize in the training phase.
 This is done by minimizing the negative log-likelihood, i.e.,